shrisanjay/AI-POWERED-VIDEO-MODERATION/README.md

 ["damn", "hell", "shit", "fuck", "bitch", "violence", "kill", "murder", "rape", "terrorist"] You can edit the list in run_detection.py.

-📄 License
-This project is licensed under the MIT License.

-sql
-Copy
-Edit
-MIT License

-Copyright (c) 2025 Shri Sanjay

-Permission is hereby granted, free of charge, to any person obtaining a copy ...
-👨‍💻 Author
-Shri Sanjay

-GitHub: @shrisanjay

 ✅ requirements.txt (Python side)
 txt